Nested Multiple Instance Learning with Attention Mechanisms: Methodology

-The proposed neural network architecture combines a recursive bag processing of low-dimensional embeddings along with an attention mechanism for which a final bag representation is formed and a prediction is given by a classifier.
-The proposed multiple instance block computes attention scores for each of the input embeddings and aggregates them to create an embedding that represents the contents of the bag.

-Figures \ref{fig:MILblock} and \ref{fig:NMILmodel} show the building block and the model architecture for an independent NMIL framework, respectively.
-As in the conventional MIL setting, all instances are projected into embeddings, which later are weighted and aggregated into a bag-of-bags embedding after passing through the MI blocks.
-Finally, a classifier predicts the label $\hat{y}$ for the sample $X$.
+The proposed neural network architecture NMIA combines a recursive bag processing of low-dimensional embeddings and attention mechanisms.
+The multiple instance with attention (MIA) block computes attention scores for each input embedding and aggregates them to create an embedding that represents the bag's contents, see Figure \ref{fig:MILblock}.
+Instances are transformed into embeddings, weighted and aggregated into a bag-of-bags embedding after passing through the MIA blocks, see Figure \ref{fig:NMILmodel}.
+Finally, a classifier predicts the label $\hat{y}$ for the sample $\textbf{X}$.